What is extrusion coating and how is it used in packaging material innovations?

 What’s Next for Extrusion Coating?

 The future looks bright for extrusion coating, with new materials and technologies on the horizon.
 Innovations in biodegradable polymers and nanocomposites promise to boost performance and sustainability.
-At KCL, our pilot line, running at a speedy ~400 m/min with a 500 mm width, is where we test and inmprove these new materials.
-We ensure they meet the highest standards, from sealability to pinhole resistance.
+At KCL, our pilot line, running at a speedy ~400 m/min with a 500 mm width, is where you can come to test and improve these new materials.
+By testing you can ensure they meet the highest standards, from sealability to pinhole resistance.